nsrr/cfs-documentation/pages/manuals/bioelectrical-impedance/7-06-02-updating-ppt-file.md

 2. Enter the file number
 3. Select **Search**
 4. Open file.
 5. Change what needs to be updated.
-To correct the date and time of the study: click on the **date and time** bar on the right side of the input screen.
+To correct the date and time of the study: click on the **Date and Time** bar on the right side of the input screen.
 Make the necessary changes by highlighting and over writing the incorrect time and date then select **Change Date**.
 6. Select **Update Record**.
 7. Export the file again after printing.
 8. The system will correct the file in the <u>excel.dat</u> file.